Types of Horse Treats

 Other Fruits

 Because of their sweet tooth, horses like all different kinds of fruit.
 Each individual animal will have specific likes & dislikes.
-When fed in limited quantities horses may eat pears, peaches, plums, watermelon, grapes, bananas, mangoes & citrus fruits.
+When fed in limited quantities horses may eat pears, peaches, plums, watermelon, grapes, bananas, mangoes and citrus fruits.
 Horses should not be given free access to fruit with pits, persimmons or rhubarb.

 Veggie Treat